alphagammamle/OpenStreetMap-Toronto/README.md

 # OpenStreetMap-Toronto

+Data Wrangling with Python, Data Analysis with SQL

 This document is my submission for the final project of Wrangle OpenStreetMap Data, Project 3 of the Udacity Data Analyst Nanodegree.

 Assess the quality of the data for validity, accuracy, completeness, consistency and uniformity.